haiyun508/Data-Storage-and-Retrieval-from-SQL-Database/README.md

 ### Station Analysis

-* Design a query to calculate the total number of stations in the dataset.

-* Design a query to find the most active stations (i.e. which stations have the most rows?).

-* Design a query to retrieve the last 12 months of temperature observation data (TOBS).
+I fount the most active stations and retrieved the last 12 months of temperature observation data (TOBS).

     ![station-histogram](images/station-histogram.png)

 ### Climate App
-Design a Flask API based on the queries that I have just developed.
+I designed a Flask API based on the queries that I have just developed.

 ### Routes

 * `/`

-  * Home page.

-  * List all routes that are available.
+  * Home page which list all routes that are available.

 * `/api/v1.0/precipitation`